 Search engines have become very complex computer programs.
-Their interface maybe simple but the way they work and make decisions is far from simple.
+Their interface may be simple but the way they work and make decisions is far from simple.

 The process starts with crawling and indexing.
-During this phase, search engine crawlers gather as much information as possible for all the websites that are publicly available on the Internet.
+During this phase, the search engine crawlers gather as much information as possible for all the websites that are publicly available on the Internet.

 The amount of data they have to digest is enormous and the process is completely automated.
 Human intervention is only done in the process of designing the rules to be used by the various algorithms but even this step is gradually being replaced by computers through the help of artificial intelligence.